Today is the 149th day of the year

-I also administer a Mediawiki install for the Malta Media Memory Preservation.
+I have also administered a Mediawiki install for the Malta Media Memory Preservation Project.

 My research interests began in the realm of software and web engineering, and determining objective quality metrics for the construction of web-based systems and applications.
 I took part in the Fourth International Workshop on Web Systems Evolution, held in Montréal, in Canada in October 2002.
 I have a long-standing interest in mark-up languages, web technologies and server-side programming.

 My "outside" interests are fairly wide-ranging, from the academic to the positively silly.
 I have a predilection for music, British archive TV (especially TV comedy) and elements of popular culture and popular science.
 I'm also a bit of a comedy and music nerd.
-Don't get me started about Jean Michel Jarre, who I am about to see this year for the eighth and ninth times, if all goes to plan.
+Don't get me started about Jean Michel Jarre, who I saw last year for the eighth and ninth times.

 I love music.
 Unfortunately, I can't play anything, but always keep in my mind the thought that I am one of lifes bass players.